jackthecodemonkey/ai-driven-finding-yodas/README.md

 # Fun project - AI driven path finder

-## Goal of the project
-* Able to add enemies on the map
-* Enemies automatically try to catch the mando
-* The mando avoids enemies and find all baby yodas
-* Reinforcement learning will be written in Rust and compile it to web assembly

 ## Current Progress & features

 * Darth vader finds all R2D2 in shortest path using greedy search.